DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Scalable: Resources that can grow up.
 Not down.
 Scalable systems are able to increase but not decrease resources.
 An example of this is RDS storage or an EBS volume, both of which can grow but not shrink w/o intervention.
 - Elasticity: Sale up or down, scale in and out horizontally.
 - Synchronous: In synchronous communication, multiple parties are participating at the same time and wait for replies from each other (PPT).
+- Asynchronous: Asynchronous communication can be described as “fire and forget,” where the workflow can complete without the original requestor requiring a response (PPT.)

+# Well Architected Frame Work (Added 11/13/2020)
+- Cost optimization: Measure the business output of the workload and the costs associated with delivering it.
+Use this measure to know the gains you make from increasing output and reducing costs.
+As AWS releases new services and features, it is a best practice to review your existing architectural decisions to ensure they continue to be the most cost-effective.

+- Security
+- Reliability
+- Performance efficiency